Summer times and food safety

 - Raw food and ready-to-eat food should be handled separately in their designated places with separate utensils.

 Advice to the public

 - Cooking food thoroughly before consumption is an effective way to get rid of foodborne pathogens and hence prevent food poisoning.

 - Food eaten raw, such as sashimi, should be purchased from reliable sources .
 If taken away, they should be consume d as soon as possible after purchase.

-- The elderly, children, pregnant women and people with lowered immunity should be careful when choosing high risk food, such as sashimi and sushi.
+- The elderly, children, pregnant women and people with lowered immunity should avoid consuming raw and undercooked foods, such as sashimi and sushi.